Why is WordPress website maintenance important?

 I’ve discussed backups in my post on why you need to take backups of your website, so check this out first if you haven’t already set up a backup schedule.

 2 – Update the core WordPress software

-From the Dashboard, you should navigate to the Updates section.
+When you’re happy that you have a backup available, you should navigate to the Updates section on the Admin Dashboard.
 This will tell you whether any updates are available.
 In this example here, you will see that an updated version of core WordPress is available.
 Clicking the Update Now button will trigger the installation of the latest version.

 After the update has been installed, you should check that your website is working correctly.
 In the unlikely event that there are any problems, you will be able to restore the backup.

 3 – Update the plugins that your website is using